devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 `ps -ef | grep sleep`{{execute}}

-Sometimes due to some reason these process may not end with the
+Sometimes due to some reason these process may not end with this command and hence we may need to fi

 # Additional Commands for Practice